-It occupies wet, epiphyte-rich cloud-forest, adjacent subtropical forest and treeline scrub at 2,000-3,000 m, mainly above 2,500 m.
-It feeds mainly in the canopy on fruit, blossoms and seeds (Brockner 1998, Juniper and Parr 1998, Weller and Rengifo 2003).
-Migration between seasonal feeding grounds possibly occurs (Brockner 1998).
+The species occupies wet, epiphyte-rich cloud-forest, adjacent subtropical forest and treeline scrub at 2,000-3,600 m, mainly above 2,500 m.
+Locally, it has been recorded in secondary forest (Renjifo et al. 2014).
+It feeds in the canopy on fruit, blossoms and seeds (Brockner 1998; Juniper and Parr 1998; Weller and Rengifo 2003).

 Conservation Actions Underway